 PVC is arguably one of the most commonly used plastic polymers after PET and polypropylene.
 PVC is a plastic made through a process known as suspension polymerization.
 This process produces hard, rigid structures that withstand harsh impacts and extreme temperatures.
 These properties make PVC useful in the manufacturing of cables, roofing materials, pipes and hoses, faux leather clothing, flooring applications, and commercial signage.

 Some of the advantages of PET for packaging include:

 - PET is 100% recyclable and one of the most recycled plastics globally.
 This makes PET environmentally friendly and a sustainable product for packaging.

 - PET has the ability to take on colorants very well and demonstrates excellent adherence qualities for external printing

 - PET is safe for storing food.

-- PET plastic boasts increased durability and withstands UV rays, making it suitable for almost all thermoformed packaging designs.
+- PET plastic boasts increased durability, this makes it suitable for almost all thermoformed packaging designs.

 - PET plastic packaging is lightweight, transparent, and shatterproof.
 Though lightweight, PET is still strong enough to withstand outside elements for a myriad of applications.

 - PET plastic offers more versatility because it can be thermoformed for a variety of applications

 PET also has a few disadvantages: